GPS-Demos/suny-ther-assist/setup_services/rag/README.md

 - Upload manuals to GCS
 - Import documents with 500-token chunking
 - Configure layout-aware parsing for PDFs

+Check your [AI Application Datastore]((https://console.cloud.google.com/ai/search/datastores)) if it times out, sometimes it correctly uploads documents but does not correctly alert the user

 ### Setting Up Transcript Patterns Datastore